Game Management Unit 3B

 In northwestern 3B, hunters should scout areas from east of the Snowflake-Taylor community to Black Mesa, and south towards Flint Knoll and Love Lake.
 Buck-to-doe ratios are higher than elsewhere in the unit, possibly due to the expansion of housing and fragmentation of habitat making hunting opportunities more difficult.
 Again, with a little pre-scouting and landowner contacts, hunters may be rewarded with an above average harvest.

 Land Status: Widely dispersed private lands create a checkerboard of land ownership north of Hwy 60 where favorable deer hunting opportunities exist.
 This checkerboard land status creates some local access issues that require a combination of pre-season scouting and obtaining landowner permission.
 Land status maps are strongly recommended for hunting north of Hwy 60.
 Hunting opportunities south of Hwy 60 exist almost entirely on Forest Service lands, where access is not an issue.
-Hunters considering applying for Unit 3B deer hunts should not consider this a trophy hunt unit, although a few trophy caliber deer are harvested each year with an overall hunter success rate average of 25 percent.
+For hunters who might consider applying for Unit 3B deer hunts, the overall hunter success rate averages about 20 percent.

 For hunters who prefer to hunt on public lands without the complications found in northern portions of the unit, hunting south of Hwy 60 is best.
 Most success in this area is limited to numerous individual knolls and mountains where browse is available on the upper third of the slope.
 Hunters also have success in recently harvested timber sale areas, where above-average forb growth exists, or along riparian travel corridors, where a diversity of perennial plants provides adequate cover and forage.
 Stalking cover for archers and muzzleloaders is more than adequate in these predominately-timbered areas, but overall deer numbers are lower and locating deer will prove difficult.
 On the average, the larger mule deer in Unit 3B are north of Hwy 60, but some of the more elusive timber bucks are very worthy quarry for most hunters.